s4661768/csse4011_p2/readme.md

 -	NRF Dongle: Used as a packet sniffer in combination with WireShark

 Zephyr was used as the RTOS for this project.

+The source files required for this project are in the .../src/ directories for the Thingy52 and DK boards respectively.